 Now that we’ve looked at the three ideas that shape modern language learners’ approach to learning grammar, we also need to consider the three things modern linguists avoid when learning grammar.

 Understanding these obstacles and getting beyond them is also essential to transition from the traditional approach to learning grammar to a more modern method.

-How Modern Language Learners Dodge 3 Obstacles to Learning Grammar
+Obstacles to Avoid When Learning Grammar

-1. We avoid getting overwhelmed with textbooks
+Getting overwhelmed with textbooks

 Textbooks are excellent resources.
 They provide a wealth of information on many different aspects of a language.
 And with so much information in front of one’s face, it’s easy to get overwhelmed and feel like learning the language is next to impossible.

-2. We avoid focusing too much on grammar
+Focusing too much on grammar

 It’s important to learn grammar but not study it too much.
 Vocabulary, conversation and comprehension are essential along with grammar.
 A good metric is to use about 25% of your study time to learn grammar.
 The other 75% should emphasize fun audio listening and engaging conversations with people who speak the language.